KVET (AM): From talk to sports

 In September 1990, KVET began a simulcast on 98.1 FM, which had previously been the home of Top 40 KHFI-FM, which moved to 96.7; the arrangement was part of a then-rare local marketing agreement between the new owner of the 98.1 frequency, Spur Capital, and KVET.
 The music mix was differentiated from KASE, which had become a country music station itself, by being more traditional than its stablemate.
 The Sammy Allred and Bob Cole Morning Call-In Show began at the same time.

 In 1995, after the FCC legalized broadcast duopolies, Butler purchased KVET-FM outright.
 By that time, the AM was already being split off from the now-successful FM, slowly shifting to talk radio programming over the course of 1993 and 1994.
 KVET was an ABC Information Network affiliate and also aired syndicated talk shows.
 By late 1994, the shift was complete with KVET and KVET-FM only simulcasting the morning show hosted by Sammy Allred and Bob Cole, but the talk station garnered poor ratings.

 At the end of 1997, Capstar Broadcasting—which would later merge into Clear Channel Communications, a forerunner of current owner iHeartMedia—purchased KVET, KVET-FM and KASE for $90 million.
 Not included in the sale was the transmitter site for KVET, which to this day remains under Butler ownership; 2020 records assessed the land as being valued at $1,600,335.
 Owing to the dominance of KLBJ in the news/talk format in Austin, plus the station's existing coverage of Texas Longhorns sports, Capstar opted to take the AM station in a new direction in October 1998.
 It fired a dozen staffers in its new acquisition and several hosts and switched KVET to a sports format.

-Industry trade website RadioInsight had initially reported on May 5, 2021 that iHeartMedia surrendered KVET's license; a brief public notice at the FCC stated “License cancelled at licensee’s request by email from counsel on May 4, 2021” and the posting hinted at a possibility Butler was selling the transmitter site.
+Industry trade website RadioInsight had initially reported on May 5, 2021, that iHeartMedia surrendered KVET's license; a brief public notice at the FCC stated “License cancelled at licensee’s request by email from counsel on May 4, 2021” and the posting hinted at a possibility Butler was selling the transmitter site.
 This news came several weeks after KASE-HD2—with an FM translator at 97.5 FM—was awarded flagship rights to Austin FC and several months after the station's lone locally-based talk show was cancelled following a mass downsizing effort by iHeartMedia.
-However, this cancellation notice was revealed the following day to be "an inadvertent typo by the FCC" confusing KVET with KEVT in Sahuarita, Arizona, which had surrendered their license; KVET's license was subsequently restored.
+However, this cancellation notice was revealed the following day to be "an inadvertent typo by the FCC" confusing KVET with KEVT in Sahuarita, Arizona, which had surrendered its license; KVET's license was subsequently restored.

-KVET AM previously simulcast on KVET-HD2, the HD digital subchannel of KVET-FM, and on FM translator K276EL (103.1 FM) until August 27, 2021, when KVET-HD2 and K276EL flipped to all-1980s hits.
+KVET AM previously simulcast on KVET-HD2, the HD digital subchannel of KVET-FM, and on FM translator K276EL (103.1 FM) until August 27, 2021, when KVET-HD2 and K276EL flipped to an '80s hits format.